AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 Create template stack.
 Template stack is a bundle to bound template with managed devices.
 When creating, select templates (can be multiple) and devices.
 So create 1 template stack for each group of firewalls, one for primary FireNet gateway, one for backup FireNet gateway.
 Remember template stack name.
 Commit and push.

-f.
+d.
 Create Device Group
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Device Group is used to manage all the firewall policies

 Go to Panorama --> Device Groups, click "Add" to create a new device group.
-Add the template created from previous step. check the Devices that belong to this device group if there are any, remember the device group name, for example "west2-firenet-primary".
+Add the template created from previous step. remember the device group name, for example "west2-firenet-primary".

 add allow-all policy to the newly created device group.